CutieMath/Algorithm.Assn2/README.md

 Algorithm and Analysis assignment two, in collaboration with <a href="https://github.com/CY1223">Chin</a>.
 The program generate maze use Hunt and Kill algorithm, and Kruskal algorithm.
 Then solve maze use normal solver and recursive backtracker solver.
+A test program will evaluate the time used to generate the maze using the two algorithms.
+It will also evaluate the time used to solve the maze.

 ## Generate and solve maze
 Run ``MazeTester.java`` with arguments